 - Verbal or physical abuse, offensive innuendo or derogatory words, epithets or comments concerning or based on or motivated by a person’s protected class status;

-- A display of objects, pictures, or other media which create a hostile working/learning environment based on or motivated by a person’s protected class status.
+- A display of objects, pictures, or other media which create a hostile working/learning environment based on or motivated by a person’s protected class status; and

-- Failure to provide religious or disability related accommodation as may be required under applicable law.
+- Failure to provide religious or disability related accommodations as may be required under applicable law.

 In addition, sexual harassment can take its own unique form.
 Sexual harassment does not refer to words or actions that are welcome.
 It refers to behavior that is not welcome and can occur in a variety of situations, which share a common element: the inappropriate introduction of sexual activities or comments into the work or academic environment on the basis of sex.
 Harassing conduct need not be motivated by sexual desire in order to constitute unlawful sexual harassment.